 So, get to know yourself and find your boundaries!

 Step 2: Learn to notice when your boundaries are crossed

 Do you recognise when someone is crossing your boundaries?
 Can you tell me at what moment it happens?
-Or why you let people cross your boundaries?
+Or why do you let people cross your boundaries?